syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/PowerPoint-Library/NET/Working-with-Slide.md

 ## Create a slide with predefined LayoutSlide

-The Syncfusion PowerPoint library supports the following predefined slide layout types to create a slide as equivalent to Microsoft PowerPoint:
+The Syncfusion&reg; PowerPoint library supports the following predefined slide layout types to create a slide as equivalent to Microsoft PowerPoint:

 <ul>
 <li>Blank</li>